...

 To put approximate numbers on it: a Chanel Classic Flap scheduled at $12,000 might generate an annual premium somewhere between $120 and $240.
 A collection appraised at $75,000 could cost $750 to $1,500 annually for dedicated coverage.
 These are general estimates — not guaranteed quotes — and your actual premium depends entirely on your insurer, location, and specific circumstances.

-According to the National Association of Insurance Commissioners, consumers have the right to request a full explanation of how their premiums are calculated and can escalate concerns to their state’s insurance commissioner if they believe a claim was handled improperly.
+According to the National Association of Insurance Commissioners, consumers have the right to request a full explanation of how their premiums are calculated and can escalate concerns to their state’s insurance commissioner if they believe a claim was handled improperly, as outlined by the National Association of Insurance Commissioners.

 Standalone Policy vs. Scheduled Endorsement